xiaohanc/link-shortener-sample/README.md

 # link-shortener-sample
 Currently running on https://dc2c110b.ngrok.io/.
 A sample web app to shorten url and redirect to original url based on python3 flask.
 The html used bootstrap component jumbotron for message call.
-Sqlites3 are using for database to insert and select urls.
-I am converting the url id from database with base10 and base64 in order to encode and decode the input urls.
+Sqlites3 are used for database to insert and query urls.
+I am converting the url database id to short string of redirect url with base10 and base62 convert functions.

+## Core functions
+The core converting functions stored in [`core/id_convert.py`](https://github.com/xiaohanc/link-shortener-sample/blob/master/core/id_convert.py) The core concept in this app is focus on converting database id to base62('a-z' 32 + 'A-Z' 32 + '0-9' 10 =62) for large system with a bunch of datas.
+After `id_to_base62(num)` converting completed, we will receive a short string to add host base domain in order to fomulate a shorter url.
+When user click converted url, app will cut the head host domain and pass the rest short string to `url_to_base10(short_url)`, translate to base10 database id, then sql query stored original url and redirect.

 ## Run app
 pip install flask, run